75.2 MB (16.3 MB compressed)

 52.8 x 35.6 cm ⏐ 20.8 x 14.0 in (300dpi)

 THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY THOMAS DEERINCK, NCMIR / SCIENCE PHOTO LIBRARY

 Kidney tubules.
-Fluorescent light micrograph of a section through kidney tissue showing numerous tubules (red/green).
+Fluorescent light micrograph of a section through kidney tissue showing numerous tubules (black/green).
 The tubules are seen in cross-section.
-Their walls are dark red, with cell nuclei stained blue.
+Their walls are black, with cell nuclei stained purple.
 The inner lining of the tubules is green.
 Tubules are part of the filtration system in a kidney.
 Blood passes through capillaries in the kidney, and fluid and molecules of waste products pass into the tubules.
 During the passage through the tubules, much of the water is reabsorbed, leaving a concentrated solution of waste products.
 This drains to the ureters, which pass it to the bladder as urine.

 Model release not required.
 Property release not required.